Support me!

 Next few actions are very important - first, we just perform a check for the framebuffer completeness (I understand it as if the framebuffer is like ready to be used now).
 Because we have attached color and depth renderbuffers, it should be ready, but let's make sure.
 If we pass this test, we are done and we move the created renderbuffer unique pointers to the member variables .

 And now why did I do it with unique pointers?
 Because if something goes wrong along the way, those smart pointers make sure to destroy themselves, so all the resources are freed in that case!
 But if everything goes well, we move the smart pointers to the member variables and thus we keep them .
-It's a nice trick how to do the aic resource management.
+It's a nice trick how to do the automatic resource management.

 Read / draw framebuffer and the default framebuffer